Function expressions

 Note that the inverse method is only referenced with a path expression; it has no argument list.
 The inverse method must have exactly one argument, where the argument type corresponds to the return type of the other method, and the return type corresponds to the argument type of the other method.

-The inverse method can also be a constructor invocation with a single argument.
+The inverse method can also be the name of a constructor with a single argument.